ldjb/blog/_posts/2018-05-08-eurovision.md

 Not really my sort of music, but the performance was crazy enough that this has got to be my favourite of the evening so far.

 ### 6. Lithuania
+Boring song, but the way video clips of …seemingly random people… were overlayed on top of the live performance was quite interesting.
 <!--
 ### 7. Israel